|

 on a leafless bough

-— Beverley George —
+— Beverley George —One by one,

 at day's end,